 Seth is horrified to find that he’s going to have to spend a year living in the backwaters of Nebraska.
 He hates the Alphas.
 He hates the dirt and the horses.
 He hates the nearby town and everyone in it.

-In fact, the only thing he doesn’t hate is Mal, the deputy sheriff.
-Unfortunately, Mal doesn’t seem to like Seth much, especially when Seth uses his bad behavior to try to get the deputy’s attention.
+In fact, the only thing he doesn’t hate is Malcolm, the deputy sheriff.
+Unfortunately, Malcolm doesn’t seem to feel the same, especially when Seth uses his bad behavior to try to get the deputy’s attention.

-Martha’s whole life has been an adventure of books and learning, and she imagined that it would always be that way.
-Until she meets Albert.
-Turning her head and, potentially her whole future upside down, she struggles with her feelings.
-But while her mind is reeling, there’s a constant presence waiting in the wings.
+And as for Martha, her whole life has been an adventure of books and learning, until Albert captures her heart.
+But while she wrestles with her feelings, there’s a constant presence waiting in the wings.
 Someone that will catch her if she falls.
 Someone that always has, and always will.
 If she’ll let him.